amandamarielewis/scarred-landscapes-workshop/README.md

 ![Image of Dust sensor, OLED, SD card setup](https://github.com/amandamarielewis/scarred-landscapes-workshop/blob/main/images/ASSL_workshop_complete_bb.png)

 1. Setup the wiring for your SD card module.
 2. Check the Arduino SD library.
-[You can find more documentation on the SD card library here.](https://www.arduino.cc/en/reference/SD)  Open code example in the Arduino SD library titled "Datalogger" (File > Examples > SD > Datalogger).
+[You can find more documentation on the SD card library here.](https://www.arduino.cc/en/reference/SD)  Open code example in the Arduino SD library titled "CardInfo" (File > Examples > SD > CardInfo).
 Run the example code and check the serial port to make sure your card is initializing properly.
-You should see some sort of random number output.
 3. Check the SD card in your computer to make sure the data file is there and has been written.

 ## Issues